 For the third year in a row, you have the opportunity to join an exciting challenge from Kripos: A realistic mission with digital tracks and surveys.
 Do you take the challenge?

 Do you have an investigator within you?

-Criminals are using technology as an important resource to implement organized and serious crime.
-They can easily use new technology and new services to commit serious crimes which affects society on a large scale.
-Can your digital skills contribute to Kripos success in the investigation into the abduction of Helene Iversen, 19 years old?
+Criminals use technology to commit organized and serious crime.
+They use new technology and new services to commit crimes that affect society on a large scale.
+Can your digital skills contribute to Kripos' success in the investigation into the abduction of Helene Iversen, 19 years old?

 How to take part

-Through a realistic game you will be able to investigate and solve tasks for Kripos.
+Through a realistic competition, you will be able to pursue tracks and solve the case for Kripos.

 Prize for the winning team

-Kripos is the police's national center which aims to fight serious and organized crime.
-Kripos has expertise on, and provides assistance in, tactical and technical investigations.
-Kripos is a point of contact for international police collaboration.
-There is around 620 employees at Kripos.
-Half of the employees have police education, while the rest have backgrounds as engineers, laboratory technicians, chemists, social scientists, journalists, translators, photographers, lawyers and IT-professionals.
-The National Cyber Crime Center opened 1.
-January 2019 at Kripos.
-They are going to hire over 100 new staff members the next couple of years and are looking for people who can contribute in solving criminal mysteries where digital traces are a central part.
+Kripos is the police's national center that aims to fight organized crime.
+Kripos has expertise in, and provides assistance in, tactical and technical investigations.
+Kripos is a contact point for international police cooperation.
+There are around 650 employees at Kripos.
+Half of the employees have a police education, while the rest have a background as engineers, laboratory technicians, chemists, social scientists, journalists, translators, photographers, lawyers and IT professionals.
+The National Cybercrime Center (NC3) opened on 1 January 2019 at Kripos.
+Kripos will hire new employees in the coming years, and is looking for skilled and creative colleagues who can help prevent and investigate crime with digital footprints..